milvus-io/milvus/docs/design_docs/segcore/segment_growing.md

 Growing segment has the following additional interfaces:

-1. `PreInsert(size) -> reseveredOffset`: serial interface, which reserves space for future insertion and returns the `reseveredOffset`.
+1. `PreInsert(size) -> reservedOffset`: serial interface, which reserves space for future insertion and returns the `reservedOffset`.

-2. `Insert(reseveredOffset, size, ...Data...)`: write `...Data...` into range `[reseveredOffset, reseveredOffset + size)`.
+2. `Insert(reservedOffset, size, ...Data...)`: write `...Data...` into range `[reservedOffset, reservedOffset + size)`.
 This interface is allowed to be called concurrently.

    1. `...Data...` contains row_ids, timestamps two system attributes, and other columns
    2. data columns can be stored either row-based or column-based.
-   3. `PreDelete & Delete(reseveredOffset, row_ids, timestamps)` is a delete interface similar to insert interface.
+   3. `PreDelete & Delete(reservedOffset, row_ids, timestamps)` is a delete interface similar to insert interface.

 Growing segment stores data in the form of chunk.
 The number of rows in each chunk is restricted by configs.